zhonger129/data-visualization/README.md

 ## Design

 As I shall focus on using d3.js for data visualization, but less data wrangling in this project.
 Therefore, I select Titanic data as my dataset of visualization.
-There are some passengers don't have age information in Titanic data, I use python to fill the missing age with median, and group the passengers to groups over 10 ten years.
+There are some passengers don't have age information in Titanic data, I use python (refer to code exploration.ipynb) to fill the missing age with median, and group the passengers to groups over 10 ten years.

 This analysis will create a visualization that shows the passenger survival rate information between those passengers who survived and those who died, including dimensionality for overall passenger, male and female over age.